Formstone/Formstone/docs/core.md

 ### Plugin

-Factory to register plugin with jQuery.
+Builds a plugin and registers it with jQuery.

 ```
 Formstone.Plugin("namespace", { ... });